K-PaaS/application-platform-guide-eng/install/service/redis.md

 ```

 ### <div id='3.4'> 3.4.
-Apply for service bind to Sample App and check for App
+Request for service bind to Sample App and check for App
 When the service application is completed, the Sample App binds the generated service instance and uses the Redis service in the App.
-*Note: When applying for service bind, you must be logged in as a user who can apply for service bind in PaaS-TA.
+*Note: When Requesting for service bind, you must be logged in as a user who can request for service bind in PaaS-TA.

 - Check the manifest file.